PiBrewing/craftbeerpi4-documentation/master/recommended-hardware.md

 We also need a SD card to install CBPI.
 We recommend to use at least a 16gB SD card.&#x20;

 {% hint style="info" %}
 The server is writing continuously data to the drive which bears the risk that your sd-card will get corrupted.
-Therefore, it is recommended to use a harddisk with a USB3 to SATA adapter
+Therefore, it is recommended to use a hard disk with a USB3 to SATA adapter
 {% endhint %}

 To finish, you also need a USB mouse and a USB keyboard.